qurator-spk/eynollah/README.md

 | `-sp <directory>` | save cropped page image to this directory                                      |
 | `-sa <directory>` | save all (plot, enhanced/binary image, layout) to this directory               |

-If no option is set, the tool performs layout detection of main regions (background, text, images, separators and marginals).
+If no further option is set, the tool performs layout detection of main regions (background, text, images, separators and marginals).
-The best output quality is produced when RGB images are used as input rather than greyscale or binarized images.
+The best output quality is achieved when RGB images are used as input rather than greyscale or binarized images.

 ### Binarization

 The binarization module performs document image binarization using pretrained pixelwise segmentation models.

-The command-line interface for binarization of single image can be called like this:
+The command-line interface for binarization can be called like this:

 ```sh
 eynollah binarization \